19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells.md

 ## Spell Casting

-A PC can use [Spellcasting](Spellcasting/Spellcasting.md) to cause a spell to take effect.
+A PC can use [Spellcasting](Spellcasting/Spellcasting.md) to attempt to make a memorized spell take effect.

 ## Crafting